sourcegraph/about/content/blogposts/2022/multi-version-upgrades.md

 [Multi-version upgrades](https://docs.sourcegraph.com/admin/updates#multi-version-upgrades), in contrast to the "standard upgrade" approach, use the [`migrator` tool](https://about.sourcegraph.com/blog/introducing-migrator-service) to perform the sequence of schema and in-place data migrations that _would happen_ if the user were to perform a chain of upgrades that hit every minor release on the way to their target.
 This tool makes upgrading directly to our [4.0 release](https://about.sourcegraph.com/blog/release/4.0) a technical feasibility for the vast majority of our customers.

-At first glance, it may seem that multi-version upgrades are simply "standard upgrades in a `for` loop".
+At first glance, it may seem that multi-version upgrades are simply "standard upgrades in a `for` loop."
 While that _is_ the basic idea, there's also a world of nuance surrounding it.
 Let's dive in.

 ## The migration journey